fennisreed/WorldPop-to-USNG/README.md

 #### Population Estimates Consideration:
 The real value of the WorldPop estimates is its population density.
 A variety of different population estimates are available from their website, which may be used to weight more recent population estimates estimates and projections.
 An example of such adjustment is available [here](https://github.com/wpgp/WPGP_adj_ppp_calc) from David Kerr.
 As of 2020 the USNG now includes 100m cells.
-For estimates finer resolutions (<1km), I reccommend using a more spatially sensitive aggregation method.
+For estimates of finer resolution (<1km), I reccommend using a more spatially sensitive aggregation method.